viceda-s/42-cursus-level-3/README.md

-# Milestone 3 – In Progress ⏳
+# Milestone 3 – Completed 🟢

 Welcome to my repository documenting **Milestone 3** at 42 School.
 This repository tracks my ongoing progress on both core projects—**Philosophers** and **Minishell**—including technical highlights, structures, and implementation insights.